Hunger strike: Legal situation

-The World Medical Association (WMA) recently revised and updated its Declaration of Malta on Hunger Strikers.
+The World Medical Association (WMA) revised and updated its Declaration of Malta on Hunger Strikers in 2017.
 Among many changes, it unambiguously states that force feeding is a form of inhumane and degrading treatment in its Article 21.

 The American Medical Association (AMA) is a member of the WMA, but the AMA's members are not bound by the WMA's decisions, as neither organization has formal legal powers.
 The AMA has formally endorsed the WMA Declaration of Tokyo and has written several letters to the US government and made public statements in opposition to US physician involvement in force feeding of hunger strikers in contravention of medical ethics.
 The United States Code of Federal Regulations rule on hunger strikes by prisoners states, "It is the responsibility of the Bureau of Prisons to monitor the health and welfare of individual inmates, and to ensure that procedures are pursued to preserve life."
 It further provides that when "a medical necessity for immediate treatment of a life or health threatening situation exists, the physician may order that treatment be administered without the consent of the inmate."